dvanderelst/GradStats/StatisticalTechniques/Exercises.md

 -   TYPE: Random sample
 -   SIZE: 76 observations, 19 variables

+DESCRIPTIVE ABSTRACT:

-DESCRIPTIVE ABSTRACT:The data file contains information on 76 single-family homes inEugene, Oregon during 2005.
-This dataset is suitable for a completemultiple linear regression analysis of home price data that coversmany of the usual regression topics, including interaction andpredictor transformations.
-Whereas realtors use experience and localknowledge to subjectively value a house based on its characteristics(size, amenities, location, etc.) and the prices of similar housesnearby, regression analysis can provide an alternative that moreobjectively models local house prices using these same data.SOURCES:The data were provided by Victoria Whitman, a realtor in Eugene, in2005.
+The data file contains information on 76 single-family homes in Eugene, Oregon during 2005.
+This dataset is suitable for a complete multiple linear regression analysis of home price data that covers many of the usual regression topics, including interaction and predictor transformations.
+Whereas realtors use experience and local knowledge to subjectively value a house based on its characteristics(size, amenities, location, etc.) and the prices of similar houses nearby, regression analysis can provide an alternative that more objectively models local house prices using these same data.

+SOURCES:The data were provided by Victoria Whitman, a realtor in Eugene, in 2005.
 The data were used in a case study in Pardoe (2006).

 VARIABLE DESCRIPTIONS: